 Roasted (Or Grilled!!)

-If you’re a long time gnom-gnom fan, then you’ve likely already encountered our famous radishes (i.e. faux-tatoes!).
-They’re the dream… the absolute faux-tato dream!
+If you’re a long time gnom-gnom fan, then you’ve likely already encountered my radishes (i.e. faux-tatoes!).

-Bursting with Mediterranean flavors, this low carb faux-tato salad adds to our parmesan radishes with heirloom tomatoes, crispy prosciutto, (homemade!) pesto and finished off with a beautiful burrata cheese!
+Bursting with Mediterranean flavors, this low carb faux-tato salad adds to my parmesan radishes with heirloom tomatoes, crispy prosciutto, (homemade!) pesto and finished off with a beautiful burrata cheese!

 And (drumroll please!)… you can cook it up on the grill too!!